-The primary function of the Institute is to encourage and support collaborative research.
-Along with collaborative Research Groups, the Institute annually hosts six Advanced Schools as well as many conferences.
+The IIAS promotes excellence in collaborative and individual scholarship on compelling intellectual challenges, and it welcomes researches and scholars from all fields and from all parts of the world.
+Along with selected individual fellows and collaborative Research Groups, the Institute annually hosts six Advanced Schools as well as many conferences.

 Subscribe for IIAS Newsletter

-The IIAS invites scholars from Israel and abroad to submit proposals for individual fellowships and Research Group (RG) proposals for the 2026-2027 academic year, with a deadline of December 1, 2024 (midnight).
-Topics for individual fellowships may encompass any research area from any discipline and should aim to be innovative, potentially influencing research in the field.
+The IIAS invites scholars from Israel and abroad to submit proposals for individual fellowships and Research Group (RG) proposals for the 2026-2027 academic year, with a deadline of December 1, 2024.
+(The online system will open for submission on September 1, 2024) Topics for individual fellowships may encompass any research area from any discipline and should aim to be innovative, potentially influencing research in the field.
 Additionally, scholars interested in collaborating on the same project should apply individually while clearly expressing their intention to work together.
 As for Research Group proposals, initiator(s) affiliated with any academic institution in Israel or abroad are encouraged to submit, covering research topics across all disciplines, including interdisciplinary research, and should also strive for innovation with the potential to impact their research field.

 Save the Date